Clayton Zimmerman didn’t really feel he had a choice when his big sister Jaela dragged him into the family’s backyard to smack a volleyball around.

 Clayton’s path toward his passion?
 Well, that’s a bit more complicated.

 Still a Stigma

-Clayton played basketball, basketball and also competed in swimming.
+Clayton played basketball, baseball and also competed in swimming.

 But his sister stoked a passion in volleyball, a sport he liked because of the constant challenge and the camaraderie of being on a team.